realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 - `PieceSpawner`
 - `GameState`

-The `PieceEntity` alond with the `Vector3Entity` represents our model which include the two properties that make up a chess piece: type and position.
+The `PieceEntity` along with the `Vector3Entity` represents our model which include the two properties that make up a chess piece: type and position.

 ```c#
 ...